It had to happen sooner or later; the signs have been there all along – it was only a matter of when.

 Jeremy Corbyn won the leadership of the Labour Party fairly and squarely – in all voting categories – by a massive majority.
 We could exclude all the votes from ‘£3 tinpot Trots’ and Jeremy would still have won the leadership by a massive majority.
 What does it say of the Parliamentary Labour Party that we now have leading members, with a very public platforms, briefing the media against their democratically-elected leader and hounding activists for mistakes that they themselves make?
 What interests me is whether this form of ‘uncomradely behaviour’ falls within the remit of the party’s disciplinary procedures and if it doesn’t, why not?

-As news of Andrew Fisher began circulating on the social media, various other MP’s who have exhibited ‘uncomradely behaviour’ towards Jeremy are being identified.
+As news of Andrewleadership results Fisher began circulating on the social media, various other MP’s who have exhibited ‘uncomradely behaviour’ towards Jeremy are being identified.
 This points to the possibility of a witchhunt and, under the desistance rules I am bound to comply with, my social responsibility will not permit me to remain a party member under such circumstances.
 I am boundaried by law and disciplinary rules – to remain a member during a witchhunt would be to collude with a party that has no boundaries to its behaviour.
 It is my duty to society to remove myself from such politics.
 But there’s more…

 Because I’d had to abandon my attempt to engage Brimir after Tristram Hunt’s speech has sent him into deep into offensive behaviour, I took time to reflect on what I knew about the messages he’d been tweeting to me and came to this conclusion:

-and the evidence says it is fatal to folk like me.
+Additionally, Brimir is fully aware he is promoting political policies which purposefully and knowingly exclude my voice, on the grounds of his exceptionalism and my absolute worthlessness.
+This is the same narrative being propagated by the Tories I have standardsand the evidence says it is fatal to folk like me.
 It is also the same narrative currently used by the State of Israel when describing Palestinians.
 The resultant death-toll is of as much supreme disinterest to Israel as my kind of benefit-death is to Brimir.
 I wonder if he was at all aware of how much he was unconsciously communicating in the other realms of elementary intelligence?

 And if Brimir is aware, then is it reasonable to assume that his behaviour is abusive?
 If it were to be determined that a Labour Party member was shown to be actively and purposefully attacking the existential value of another (more vulnerable) member up to and including state-sanctioned lethal outcomes, does anything get done about it?